Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Deep vs. Shallow Interactions

 To illustrate the tendency of the posts with \textit{Right}-biased articles seeing a higher deep interaction share, regardless of whether publicly shared or not, we include the CDFs of \textit{DIRC} (combined) and \textit{DIRP} (public) for all three biases classes in Figure~\ref{fig:cdf_of_both_deep_ratio_bias_classes}.
 We note that in both cases, the \textit{Right} class exhibits a noticeable shift to the right, supporting the following insight.

-\makeinsight{Facebook users tend to engage more deeply with content from the \textit{Right} bias class in both public and combined contexts.}
+\keytakeaway{Content from the \textit{Right} bias class in both public and combined contexts gets deeper user interactions.}

 {\bf Comparison of reliability classes:} We now shift our focus to the reliability classes and their deep interaction ratios.
-Figure~\ref{fig:deep_interaction_ratio_reliability_classes} summarizes these results.
-While we again observe deeper interactions for the combined set (suggesting shallower interactions with public posts), the relative differences among the reliability classes themselves (given a dataset) are less apparent compared to those observed among the bias classes.
+Figure~\ref{fig:cdf_of_both_deep_ratio_reliability_classes} summarizes these results.
+While we again observe deeper interactions for the combined set (suggesting shallower interactions with public posts), the relative differences among the reliability classes themselves are less apparent compared to those observed among the bias classes.
 We also observe some smaller differences in which relative differences are significant, highlighting the value of also considering the combined data (not only the public data).

-First, starting with the combined dataset (\textit{DIRC}), we observe presence of significant differences among the distributions (Kruskal-Wallis test), with the post-hoc Dunn test (distribution) and Mann-Witney U test (median) revealing that only the \textit{Most-unreliable} class differs statistically from the others.
-This observation is further visually supported by the CDF plot in Figure~\ref{fig:cdf_of_both_deep_ratio_reliability_classes}, which clearly shows a shift to the right in the \textit{DIRC} distribution of the \textit{Most-unreliable} class.
+First, starting with the combined dataset (\textit{DIRC}), we observe the presence of significant differences among the distributions (Kruskal-Wallis test), with the post-hoc Dunn test (distribution) and Mann-Witney U test (median) revealing that only the \textit{Most-unreliable} class differs statistically from the others.
+This observation is further visually supported in Figure~\ref{fig:cdf_of_both_deep_ratio_reliability_classes}, which clearly shows a shift to the right in the \textit{DIRC} distribution of the \textit{Most-unreliable} class.

-Switching our focus to the \textit{DIRP} distributions, containing only public interactions, we interestingly observe a slightly different pattern, as we, for that dataset, also observe statistical differences between some additional classes.
+Switching our focus to the \textit{DIRP} distributions, containing only public interactions, we interestingly observe a slightly different pattern, as we here also observe statistical differences between some additional classes.
 First, as suggested by the \textit{DIRP} CDFs in Figure~\ref{fig:cdf_of_both_deep_ratio_reliability_classes}, both extreme classes (\textit{Most-unreliable} and \textit{Most-reliable}) are statistically different from the other two classes (Kruskal-Wallis test followed by Mann-Whitney test, followed by the post-hoc Dunn test).
 Second, no statistical significance was observed between the \textit{Most-reliable} and \textit{Most-unreliable} classes themselves or between the \textit{Reliable} and \textit{Unreliable} classes.
-We base the following insight based on our observations across the two datasets. \makeinsight{Users exhibit higher deep interaction levels with content from the \textit{Most-unreliable} class.}
+We base the following insight based on our observations across the two datasets. \keytakeaway{Users exhibit higher deep interaction levels with content from the \textit{Most-unreliable} class.}